-SAVORR presents DOMINO, a four-week public arts programme based at The Shoe Factory.
-DOMINO will bring together artists, galleries and curators from different regions, with the aim of strengthening, promoting and cultivating the Norwich arts scene, while expanding links with other UK cities outside of London.
+DOMINO brought together artists, arts professionals, and a diverse public audience for a four-week arts programme based at a former shoe factory in Norwich in Spring 2017 with the aim of strengthening, promoting and cultivating the local arts scene, while expanding links with other UK cities outside of London.

 Through a sequence of programmes of this nature SAVORR’s intention is to launch a self-supporting network with other regional art scenes.
 The idea being that the programme is a catalyst to bring these networks together, visiting artists and commissioned artworks invite response from local artists and audiences, and that all these ideas filter down into new dialogues, collaborations, and propositions for collective change - a domino effect encouraging artistic exchange between cities.

 Birmingham based artists Brian J Morrison and Emily Warner, were invited to take over the vast upstairs floor of the space.
 Working in dialogue with contemporary art critic Jonathan P. Watts, the progression of ideas for the exhibition, which was titled ‘Resist, Resist, Release’, have been documented and made visible as part of the exhibition making process.